 Accounts Receivable Valuation.
 We establish accounts receivable valuation allowances equal to the above-discussed net sales adjustments for estimates of product returns, price protection refunds, consumer rebates, and general bad debt reserves.
 These allowances are reduced as actual credits are issued to the customer's accounts.
-Our bad-debt write-offs were negligible in both the first quarter of 2015 and the first quarter of 2014.
+Our bad-debt write-offs were negligible in both the second quarter of 2015 and the second quarter of 2014.

 Inventory Valuation and Cost of Goods Sold.
 Inventory is valued at the lower of cost, determined by the first-in, first-out method, or market.
 We review inventories for obsolete slow moving products each quarter and make provisions based on our estimate of the probability that the material will not be consumed or that it will be sold below cost.
-Additional charges to inventory reserves related to obsolete and slow-moving products were negligible in both the first quarter of 2015 and the first quarter of 2014.
+Additional charges to inventory reserves related to obsolete and slow-moving products were negligible in the second quarter of 2015 and \$26 thousand in the second quarter of 2014.
 Additionally, material product certification costs on new products are capitalized and amortized over the expected period of value of the respective products.